Lightwell-bg/LWClock/README.md

 Note: Using the links provided here help to support these types of projects.
 Thank you for the support.

-**You can purchase a PCB with soldered elements and connectors for connecting the indicator and sensors, or just a PCB and a set of elements for installation. https://diy.led-lightwell.eu/product/lw-multifunctional-clock-kit/
+**You can purchase a PCB with soldered elements and connectors for connecting the indicator and sensors, or just a PCB and a set of elements for installation ** https://diy.led-lightwell.eu/product/lw-multifunctional-clock-kit/

 ## Schematics / Assembly
 | Component  | Pins  |  Wemos D1 Mini |